vivaxy/gt-react-scaffold/README.md

 `containers` is the headquarters which imports all dummy components, passing through props to them.
 Also, `containers` interacts with redux `reducers` and `actions`.

+It is recommended that you wrap containers into another. `redux` will re-render a container when and only when mapped reducers have been updated.

 We do not use async redux for ajax requests because ajax status is not that important for us to record.
 So, we invoke `api` in `containers`, get response, and determine what `actions` to call.

 We store every string in `i18n` for better internationalization.